Back to top

 Graduate Diploma in Project Management

-Graduates from the Graduate Diploma in Project Management (GDPM) programme will be recognised by industry partners, Society of Project Managers (SPM) and the Singapore Contractors Association Limited (SCAL).
+Graduates from the Graduate Diploma in Project Management (GDPM) programme will be recognised by industry partners, and professional bodies.
 They can take up managerial roles in factories producing construction-related components, act as construction and project managers, contract managers and so on.

 1. What is the duration to complete the programme?